-At St George the Martyr Church of England Primary School, Art and Design Technology is a huge primary subject that we embed in our everyday learning.
-These subjects are central to our curriculum as they expand children’s understanding and fascination about their world.
-It allows children to get involved in practical experiments and further develop their creativity.
+At St George the Martyr Church of England Primary School, Art and Design Technology are important subjects that we embed in our everyday learning.
+These subjects are central to our curriculum as they expand children’s understanding and fascination about their world, allowing further develop their creativity.

-Art and Design Technology are fundamental to children’s learning, as this helps them to develop their ideas and imagination around a specific topic.
-This enables them to use a variety of materials and resources to build on their skills, such as making collages, printing, drawing, textiles, 3D designs and cooking.
-It also allows children to self-evaluate their own work and make decisions through taking risks and challenging their own ideas and thoughts.
+Art and Design Technology are fundamental to children’s learning, helping them to develop their ideas and imagination around a specific topic.
+The subjects enable children to use a variety of materials and resources to build on their skills, such as making collages, printing, drawing, textiles, 3D designs and cooking.
+They also enable children to evaluate their own work and make decisions through taking risks and challenging their own ideas and thoughts.

 Art and Design Technology are taught in each class throughout the year in a variety of ways, through a blocked afternoon, day or a single lesson, building up to create a final finished piece.
 We have many exciting topics we focus on, such as making 3D Minibeasts in Early Years, constructing buildings of the Great Fire of London in Key Stage 1 and sketching Kensuke’s Kingdom in Key Stage 2.
 On a termly basis, each stage works together, to engage in a cooking activity as a whole class.
 This practical experience allows children to develop their culinary skills through using a range of cooking equipment, measuring ingredients and creating their own recipes.
 We offer opportunities for parents to get involved through food tasting and support us during our annual International Food Fair and Summer Fair.
 We also offer an Art and Design Technology after school club where children can expand on their ideas and creativity – the evidence can be found on our school blog!